SalishSeaCast/docs/code-notes/salishsea-nemo/quickstart/computecanada.rst

     hg clone ssh://hg@bitbucket.org/salishsea/nemo-cmd NEMO-Cmd
     hg clone ssh://hg@bitbucket.org/salishsea/salishseacmd SalishSeaCmd

-There is no need to clone the :file:`docs` or :file:`analysis` repos at WestGrid.
+There is no need to clone the :file:`docs` or :file:`analysis` repos at Cedar or Graham.

 Install Tools and Command Processor Packages